Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 Expect:

-• 6–8 weeks → visible skin and coat improvement
+• 6–8 weeks → visible skin improvement

-Most owners quit too early or change too often.
+Most owners quit too early.

-Consistency is what drives results.
+Consistency drives results.

 When to consider an elimination diet

-An elimination diet removes all variables and identifies the exact trigger.
+This removes all variables and identifies triggers.

-Supporting digestion (where skin improvements often start)
+Supporting digestion (where skin improvements start)

 Gut health and skin health are closely linked.

-If stools are inconsistent, fixing digestion often improves skin.
+If stools are inconsistent, fix digestion first.

-When diet isn’t the full answer
+When diet is not the full answer

-Food is a major factor — but not the only one.
+Food is a major factor.

 • Pollen